As employee benefit consultants, we see a myriad of compliance questions that arise in day-to-day benefit administration.

 An employee went over 30 hours/week.
 Should the client offer coverage?

 Maybe.
 If an applicable large employer uses the monthly measurement method, the employer determines each employee’s status as a full-time employee by counting the employee’s hours of service for each calendar month.
 If the employer uses the look-back measurement method, the employee’s benefits eligibility status is determined by average hours during the preceding measurement period.

 Are you confident that your company is in compliance with the increasingly complex myriad of employee benefit laws and regulations?
-Register for the Employee Benefits Compliance Greatest Hits: Top 25 Compliance Questions here.
+View the webinar playback, Employee Benefits Compliance Greatest Hits: Top 25 Compliance Questions here.